Compiled by Michael P. Garofalo

 Out of the eyes of a hundred flowers."

-- Edith M. Thomas, Talking in Their Sleep
+- Edith M. Thomas, i

 "I like these cold, gray